aqaPayam/NakhBot/README.md

 - A profile is consumed and not shown again after preview, Like, Not Interested, Pending Nakh, Sent Nakh, or Match.
 - Randomization is applied inside the eligible profile pool.
 - If no profile matches, show “Nobody found.”

+### Explore Gender Compatibility

+Explore gender compatibility is reciprocal.

+A target profile is gender-compatible only if both conditions are true:

+- The viewer’s interested gender includes the target’s gender.
+- The target’s interested gender includes the viewer’s gender.

+Gender compatibility must be data-driven and extensible.

+The implementation must not hardcode gender matching only for Man/Woman.

+For MVP:

+- Men includes Man.
+- Women includes Woman.
+- Everyone includes all active visible gender options, including Man, Woman, Other, and Prefer not to say.

+Future gender options must be addable by updating configuration or mapping data, not by rewriting Explore logic.

 ### Not Interested